AshuraStrike/plugin-manager-OBS/README.md

 Add and remove plugins from your OBS install path freely, remove will only remove them from the OBS path

+Plugins can be added by drag and drop on the plugin list, cancel releasing click outside the list

 You can switch to a different OBS path too, all your changes will be there once you get back to your original OBS path

 ## Planned additions